 Certificate in Sexual and Gender Minority Mental Health

-Fairfield University offers a 12-credit certificate to prepare mental health professionals to meet the diverse mental health needs of sexual and gender minority (SGM) youth and adults.
+Fairfield University offers a 9-credit certificate for mental health professionals to serve a diverse range of sexual and gender minority (SGM) youth and adults.
 The program is designed for the working professional or graduate student and is suited for marriage and family therapists, counselors, social workers, psychologists, nurses, and more.

-Candidates complete a 12-credit planned program of study over the course of one year.
-The program begins in June with a three-day on-campus residency that serves as an orientation and the beginning of coursework.
+Candidates complete a 9-credit planned program of study over the course of one year.

 Coursework includes an emphasis on the minority stress model to understand the impact of stigma on mental health; an analysis of SGM health disparities; barriers and pathways to accessing treatment; theoretical and evidence-based approaches to treatment; and mental health prevention and promotion.
 All courses will adopt an intersectional, relational, and life cycle perspective by examining how biological, social, cultural, and political contexts intersect to influence the development, coupling, and family formation processes of SGM individuals.
 Conversely, the curriculum will also emphasize how SGM individuals influence culture and society and develop resilience to stigma through coping and social support.
 The certificate culminates with a capstone project in which candidates create, implement, and evaluate a project, program, or product that impacts SGM mental health.